nlef/moonraker-telegram-bot/README.md

   # id for your chat with bot.
 To get this id, after creating a new bot write something to this bot,
   # then navigate to https://api.telegram.org/bot<bot_token>/getUpdates
   # you will see json with information about your message, sent to the bot.
 Find chat_id there.
-  # else this param could be taken using bot command /chat
 bot_token = "*123***:***123123*"
   # token for your bot.
 To create a new bot in telegram, talk to <a href="https://telegram.me/BotFather">BotFather</a>
 poweroff_device = "printer"